stakater/mto-docs/content/usecases/custom-roles.md

 ```

 New Bindings will be created for the Tenant owners of `bluesky` and `alpha`, corresponding to the `admin` Role.
 Bindings for editors and viewer will be inherited from the `default roles`.
 All other Tenant owners will have an `edit` Role bound to them within their namespaces

-## What’s next

-See how Bill can configure [multi-tenant isolation with network policies using templates](./configuring-multitenant-network-isolation.md)